xcore/sc_multi_uart/doc/example_applications.rst

 The application provides the following commands to interact with it:

-    * e - in this mode, an entered character is echoed back on the console.
-In order to come out of this mode, press the ``Esc`` key
+    * e - in this mode, an entered character is echoed back on the console
     * r - reconfigure UART for a different baud rate
+    * f - transfer a file using a single UART
-    * b - pipe file through all uart channels.
+    * b - pipe file through all uart channels
     * h - displays user menu

+    In order to come out of a selected mode, press the ``Esc`` key.
     At any instance ``Esc`` key can be pressed to revert back to user menu.